Sustainable Intensification for Smallholders

 On average, women make up 43 percent of the agricultural labor force and produce 60 to 80 percent of food crops in poorer parts of the world.
 Often unpaid or low-paid laborers, they cultivate field and tree crops, tend livestock, and grow home gardens.
 Most of them are part of the 475 million smallholder families who operate on less than 5 acres of land.

 Women have less access to a range of resources, from land rights and credit to education and technology.
 Even though they farm as capably and efficiently as men, inequality in assets, inputs, and support means women produce less on the same amount of land.
-Closing this gender gap can improve the lives of women, their families and communities, while addressing global warming.
+Closing this gender gap can improve the lives of women, their families, and communities, while addressing climate change.

 If all women smallholders receive equal access to productive resources, their farm yields will rise by 20 to 30 percent; 100 to 150 million people will no longer be hungry.
 When agricultural plots produce well, there is less pressure to deforest for additional ground, avoiding emissions.